-Accelerators are integral part of the startup ecosystem.
-For some, especially first time founders, it’s becoming a checkbox — have to go through an accelerator.
+Accelerators are an integral part of the startup ecosystem.
+For some, especially first time founders, it’s becoming a checkbox — you have to go through an accelerator.
 Serial entrepreneurs, as a rule, would say they don’t need to, because they already know what to do.

 Some people say that accelerators are only good for the companies that didn’t yet raise financing.
 They argue that if the company has raised capital, then it’s too far along for an accelerator and wouldn’t benefit from it.

 My take is different — none of the above is universally true.
 We have plenty of successes at Techstars with companies who raised funding, and plenty of serial entrepreneurs who have gone through the program.
 Increasingly, we see later stage companies that already achieved product market fit really accelerate by going through Techstars.

 Here is a break down of why you would join an accelerator (factoring in that I am a managing director at Techstars):

 1. You are looking for mentorship & feedback

 Quality mentorship is a secret sauce behind a great accelerator.
 Matching you with a network of top entrepreneurs, executives and investors who share their experience, provide feedback, and guidance can really accelerate your business.